 Riverside was founded by Christian pacifists in 1941 at Lower Moutere, west of Nelson.
-It was still active in 2010, but was no longer religious.
+It was still active in the 21st century, but was no longer religious.

 Communes from the 1960s

 In the late 1960s and 1970s many idealistic young people set up communes, especially in Coromandel and the Nelson region, where land was beautiful and cheap.
 They often were interested in the environment, and tried to be self-sufficient.
-Some of these communes still operated in the 2000s.
+Some of these communes still operated in the 21st century.

 One of the best-known was the commune set up by poet James K. Baxter at Jerusalem on the Whanganui River in 1969.
 It was based on voluntary poverty, Catholicism and Māori spiritual values.

 In the 1980s feminists established women-only communities – mostly lesbian.

 The Centrepoint commune, founded north of Auckland in 1979 by psychotherapist Bert Potter, encouraged personal growth and confrontational therapy.
 In 1992 Potter and six other residents were convicted on sexual misconduct charges.

 In the 1970s a government scheme leased land to groups who wanted to set up co-operative communities – known as ohu.
 However, much of the land was remote and scrub-covered, and the communities struggled to survive.
 The longest-running was the Ahu Ahu ohu up the Whanganui River, which lasted until around 2000.

 Eco-villages and co-housing

-Eco-villages were the fastest-growing type of intentional community in the 2000s.
+Eco-villages were the fastest-growing type of intentional community in the 21st century.
 They are built using sustainable materials and have some communal facilities.

 Co-housing communities are made up of separate households, but have a village-type community.